 Eventfully, Ray Fisher and the Executive Committee made the decision to recruit the [45-49] year-old set; interspersing the league with a fertile and new, talent-laden base while making trades of current players to other teams, consequently creating a competitive balance.
 It soon became apparent that it was now time to expand the league to a second night [Tuesday] of softball fun!

 Due to the untimely death of President Ray Fisher in August of 2015 and as a testimonial to his leadership and tireless efforts over the many years, the group was officially renamed the "Ray Fisher Senior Softball League".
 Mike Laird was then elected to serve as its next President initiating in the 2016 season.

-Today the Harford County Senior Softball league is split into two skill levels; a master’s type group for ages [45-55] and a more traditional senior league of [50-70+] year-old ballplayers.
+Today the Harford County Senior Softball league is split into two skill levels; a master’s type group for ages [45-55] on Thursday nights and a more traditional senior league of [50-70+] year-old ballplayers on Tuesday nights.

 On March 14, 2015 Raymond A. Fisher [right] was inducted into the Maryland Slow Pitch Softball Association Hall of Fame as an Administrator.
 Ray was admitted for his over 40 years of exemplary service to Joppatowne Recreational Council as a dedicated volunteer administrator, field maintenance supervisor, umpire, coach and player.

 Softball has returned which means spring is finally here!
 As the Harford County Senior Softball league opens its season, once again it is time to share the words of the character, Terrance Mann [James Earl Jones], from the 1989 film, Field of Dreams.
 This rendition, a parody with some artistic license, as indicated in italics and dedicated to our founder, the late Ray Fisher: